xeoron/Tunnel-Check/README.md

 Setup
 ======

-Step 0)
+Step 0) Intall
-    Edit the script and fill in the vpn/ssh service and program name fields

-    SERVICE='vpn/ssh-service-name-here'
-    PROGRAM='program-Name-Here'

-In the Terminal run the below commands
+    Open a terminal and run ./intall_tunnel-check.sh
+    Provide the name of the VPN/SSH Tunnel Host you wish to use Say which program you wish to kill when the conneciton is not open

-Step 1)
+Step 1) Setup Cron to Run Script Once Per Minute

-    sudo mv ./tunnel_check.sh /opt/local/bin/

-Step 2)

     crontab -e

-Step 3)
+Step 2) Turn to edit-mode and past

     Press 'i'

-Step 4) Paste this into the crontab for it to run once per minute
+    Paste this into the crontab for it to run once per minute:

     * * * * * /bin/bash /opt/local/bin/tunnel_check.sh > /dev/null

+Step 3) Save and quit crontab

-Step 5) Press ":wq" followed by the enter key
+    Press ":wq" followed by the enter key

 Requirements
 =====